CASE STUDY 3

 The agreement

+The couple signed a Memorandum of Understanding (MOU) which they both created and which was in their mutual interests.
 This not only covered current, but also future, financial arrangements so that both Claire and Nathan could each pursue an independent, secure, financial future.